George's story

 George needed eight rounds of intense chemotherapy (Rapid COJEC); he would stay in for four days and then come home if he was well enough.
 It didn’t really clear up much of the cancer, although the 29 other areas reduced to 11 plus his main tumour.
 He needed surgery to remove the large tumour and they were able to get all of it out, leaving just a few cells behind.
 George also needed a stem cell harvest.

-George also needed high dose chemotherapy and a stem cell transplant.
-On average, children need this for about 6-14 weeks but our warrior George was out after five weeks.
-His treatment was due to finish in May / June 20201, and we initially panicked when we were told he would needed another seven months.
-We were called in for a proper meeting with the consultant who told us that George’s scans were really good but that if he deviated from the path at any point he’d need more treatment.
+George also needed high-dose chemotherapy and a stem cell transplant.
+On average, children need this for about 6-14 weeks, but our warrior George was out after five weeks.
+His treatment was due to finish in May / June 2021, and we initially panicked when we were told he would need another seven months.
+We were called in for a proper meeting with the consultant who told us that George’s scans were really good, but that if he deviated from the path at any point he’d need more treatment.

 George is such an amazing little lad, we couldn’t be prouder.
 He coped with treatment so well and our other children were amazing too.
 We tried to keep everyone happy and positive during everything and if the family saw that George was happy, they were happy too.
 I wanted him to know that whilst things were bad, he could still have fun and be happy.
 We captured so many photos and videos because I really wanted to show that he hasn’t been held back during his treatment - George even wanted to wear a bow tie and clown’s hat after his surgery!

-George is doing really well at the moment and I’m so proud of him.
-He has been through so much but has been so good during all his treatment and has put up one incredible fight.
-When George was diagnosed, it really helped to read positive stories so I hope our story helps other families like ours to see it’s not all doom and gloom.”
+George is doing really well and I’m so proud of him.
+He has been through so much.
+He has been so good during all his treatment and has put up one incredible fight.
+When George was diagnosed, it really helped to read positive stories so I hope our story helps other families like ours to see it’s not all doom and gloom.

 Funding vital research.
 Saving young lives.